Samphire Hoe: History of the area

 The cliffs above the current park (Round Down Cliff) were blown up with gunpowder in 1843 to aid the creation of the Dover to Folkestone railway.
 In 1880 an attempt was made from the site to create a tunnel that would pass under the English Channel but it failed shortly afterwards.
 In 1895 a coal mine was sunk there but this closed in 1921 after being very unsuccessful.
-These activities were served by Shakespeare Cliff Halt railway station at the western end of the Shakespeare Cliff tunnel; the remains of the platforms can be seen from the road to the car park.
+These activities were served by Shakespeare Cliff Halt railway station at the western end of the Shakespeare Cliff tunnel; the remains of the platforms can be seen from the road to the car park, but trains still pass through.
 A community of fisherfolk and others once lived at the foot of Shakespeare Cliff.

 In the 1980s the site was deemed the most suitable of 60 proposed to dump chalk from Channel Tunnel excavations, and work began on it in 1988.
 As the 30 hectares that make up the park were totally reclaimed from the sea, the first job to be completed was the building of walls in the sea to create an artificial lagoon.
 The tunnel was completed in 1994 and opened by Queen Elizabeth II and French President François Mitterrand.
 The park opened to the public in 1997.
 Samphire Hoe is the location of the cooling station on the English side of the Channel Tunnel, serving as the counterpart to the French station at Sangatte across the Channel.

 Tourism

-The park now attracts around 110,000 visitors per year.
+The park now attracts around 110,000 visitors per year, with 140,000 people visiting in 2021.
 Walking, cycling, angling on the sea wall and bird watching are some of the activities available.
 The park is open between 7am and dusk; admittance is free and car parking is £2.
 It is very wheelchair friendly and an education room is available for school use.

 The site has a walking trail and serves as a wildlife area.
 Samphire Hoe has been managed by the White Cliffs Countryside Project, in partnership with the owner, Getlink.